jayneelparekh/sp2si-code/README.md

 ```

-# To be added soon
+# To be added
 1. Pitch extraction related stuff
 2. General function to run the model on any speech file and singing file
-Need to rewrite these parts as I lost them when my hard drive crashed, that's why not added right now.
-Will add soon
+Need to rewrite these parts as I lost them when my hard drive crashed.
+Will add soon (within a few weeks)